-Yesterday, my brother told me he was searching for other ways to use basil in a cocktail.
-His first thought was to do a search on Summit Sips to see what I had to offer.
-Most of my basil references point back to the Gin Basil Smash which is a wonderful cocktail, but he already knew about that.
-Of course, you could muddle some basil in just about anything and have a nice new riff on an old classic, but I think he was after something a little more interesting.
+Yesterday, a family member mentioned they were searching for other ways to use basil in a cocktail.
+The first thought was to do a search on Summit Sips to see what we had to offer.
+Most of our basil references point back to the Gin Basil Smash which is a wonderful cocktail, but that was old news.
+Of course, you could muddle some basil in just about anything and have a nice new riff on an old classic, but they were after something a little more interesting.

-About a year ago I decided to try making basil oil but I could never get it quite right.
-Instead of the wonderful green, mine always shifted toward brown.
+About a year ago we decided to try making basil oil but could never get it quite right.
+Instead of the wonderful green, ours always shifted toward brown.
 Ensuring that herbs or vegetables retain their color is a common challenge for chefs, and the solution turns out to be pretty simple.
 You need to blanch the basil leaves.
 Submerge them in boiling water for about 10 seconds, then transfer them to ice water.
 This locks in the color.
-Once I realized the trick, making basil oil was pretty simple:
+Once we realized the trick, making basil oil was pretty simple:

 1 cup blanched basil leaves